About The UCLA GAME LAB

-I also knew that my particular vision for game-making culture, and what game-making education could be at UCLA, would best be served by building an agile institution to create an alternative model for games and art education, that would be distinguished from the more common institutions that prepare students for work in the game industry or focus primarily on social, educational, and “serious” games.
+I also knew that my particular ideas for game-making culture, and what game-making education could be at UCLA, would best be served by building an agile institution to create an alternative model for games and art education—a place that would be distinguished from the more common institutions that prepare students for work in the game industry or focus primarily on social, educational, and “serious” games.

 DO: Has your vision for the lab changed/altered/grown since its founding?
 Has the lab experience refined your own thoughts about game art/practice/education?

-ES: Yes, I am recently more and more focused on the role of craft as an essential component alongside other values that are important to me such as conceptual rigor, experimentation and expressionism.
+ES: Yes, I’ve recently been focusing on emphasizing the importance of craft as an essential component of game making.
+Developing craft is essential alongside other values that are important.
 By “craft” here I mean mostly the cultivation of a rigorous technique applied to game design, developing game aesthetics and the programming aspect of games.
 Currently, I am working with Tyler Stefanich, our lab manager, and other faculty and students to figure out how the lab can nurture the gamemaking craft(s) without replicating the established pipelines used to develop and design games.

 DO: As you mentioned, the UCLA Game Lab also produces a Game Art Festival at a Los Angeles museum on a semi-regular basis.
 Why is this kind of exhibition so vital in an era when games can so readily be downloaded and played privately or online?

-ES: The decision to produce a large-scale festival in a public space not traditionally associated with games as artistic practice is key to reflecting the game labs mission and agenda to expose Games to new audiences.
+ES: The decision to produce a large-scale festival in a public space not traditionally associated with games as an artistic practice is key.
+It reflects the lab’s mission and agenda to expose new audiences to new games.